ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/armpl.md

 ## Linux {#linux}

-Arm Performance Libraries are supported on most Linux Distributions like Ubuntu, RHEL, SLES and Amazon Linux on an `AArch64` host and compatible with various versions of GCC.
+Arm Performance Libraries are supported on most Linux Distributions like Ubuntu, RHEL, SLES and Amazon Linux on an `AArch64` host and compatible with various versions of GCC and NVHPC.
 The GCC compatible releases are built with GCC 13 and tested with GCC versions 7 to 13.
+The NVHPC compatible releases are built and tested with NVHPC 24.1.

 [Download](https://developer.arm.com/downloads/-/arm-performance-libraries) the appropriate package for your Linux distribution.
-Provided packages are:
-- DEB and RPM based installers for GCC users.
-- DEB and RPM based installers for NVHPC users.
+The deb based installers can be used on Ubuntu 20 and Ubuntu 22.
+The RPM based installers can be used on the following supported distributions:

+- Amazon Linux 2, Amazon Linux 2023
+- RHEL-7, RHEL-8, RHEL-9
+- SLES-15

-The instructions shown below are for DEB based installers for GCC users.
+The instructions shown below are for deb based installers for GCC users.

 In a terminal, run the command shown below to download the debian package: